micro-lc/micro-lc.github.io/docs/add-ons/backend/middleware.md

 import TabItem from '@theme/TabItem'
 ```

-**Servo** is a backend middleware responsible for serving <micro-lc></micro-lc> configuration files, applying
+**Middleware** is a backend middleware responsible for serving <micro-lc></micro-lc> configuration files, applying
 some useful [parsing logic](#configurations-parsing) before returning their content.
 This logic is also distributed
 through an [SDK](#sdk) to ease the process of building custom configurations serves.

 ## Usage

-Servo is available as a Docker image on [Dockerhub](https://hub.docker.com/r/microlc/servo).
+Middleware is available as a Docker image on [Dockerhub](https://hub.docker.com/r/microlc/middleware).

 ### Environment variables

-Servo it built using Mia-Platform's [custom-plugin-lib](https://github.com/mia-platform/custom-plugin-lib), hence it
+Middleware it built using Mia-Platform's [custom-plugin-lib](https://github.com/mia-platform/custom-plugin-lib), hence it
 needs the environment variables outlined in the
 [library documentation](https://github.com/mia-platform/custom-plugin-lib#environment-variables-configuration).

-On top of those, Servo accepts the following environment variables:
+On top of those, Middleware accepts the following environment variables:

 |            Name            |   Type   | Required | Description                                                                                 |
 |:--------------------------:|:--------:|:--------:|---------------------------------------------------------------------------------------------|